longyangxi/Flax-js/README.md

-FlaCocosH5
+Flax-js
 ==========

-Game engine based on cocos2d html5 and Flash
+Game tool and engine based on cocos2d html5 and Flash